 A project must:

-represent Victorian influence on material culture during the period 1837 to 1917, inclusive, and must be of work constructed or created during that period.
+represent a significant contribution to material culture during the period 1837 to 1917, inclusive, and must be of work constructed or created during that period.

 be outstanding nationally, regionally, or in its professional field.
 If a structure or site, it should be listed or eligible for listing on the National Register of Historic Places individually or as a contributing structure within an historic district.